Is this topic for you?

 Depression is a disease.
 It's not caused by personal weakness and is not a character flaw.
 When you have depression, chemicals in your brain called neurotransmitters are out of balance.

-Most experts believe a combination of family history (your genes) and stressful life events may cause depression.
-Life events can include:
+Most experts believe that a combination of family history (your genes) and stressful life events may cause depression.
+Life events can include a death in the family or having a long-term health problem.

 Just because you have a family member with depression or have stressful life events doesn't mean you'll get depression.